How Sugar Feeds Cancer Growth

 If intestinal bacterial overgrowth is an issue, this should absolutely be addressed as another cause of poor digestion.
 Finally, magnesium supplementation can be a great remedy for constipation while also supporting the body for optimal health overall.

-Eating too much protein can easily stimulate gluconeogenesis which will raise blood sugar and pull you out of ketosis.
-Most individuals will want to aim for 0.4-0.5 grams of protein per pound of bodyweight and around 20-30 grams per meal.
+Getting the right amount of protein will help you feel satiated and support fat burning, ketone production and immune health.
+Most individuals will want to aim for 0.5 – 0.75 grams of protein per pound of bodyweight and around 30-40 grams per meal.

-This means a 150 lb. individual would only need about 60-75 grams of protein each day.
-Individuals who are more active and involved in intense weight training or intense athletic endeavors may go up to 0.6-0.7 grams of protein per pound of body weight on heavy training days.
+This means a 150 lb. individual should consume 75-120 grams of protein each day.
+Individuals who are more active and involved in intense weight training or intense athletic endeavors may need 1-1.5 grams of protein per pound of body weight on heavy training days.

 Use MCT Oil